vetlesillerud/indoor-reconstruction/README.md

 ## Developed method
-Our developed method consist of two parts: data acquisition and data processing.
+Our developed method consists of two parts: data acquisition and data processing.
 The data acquisition is written in C++ and can be found in the C++ folder.
 The data processing is written in python and can be found in the python folder.